19 Simple Ways to Get Scammed Online: I Did It and So Can You!

 19. Send Me Money via PayPal

-Just send me some money on PayPal.
+Just send money to me on PayPal.

 Go ahead, click the “Buy Now” button and get that experience you've always been wanting.
 You know you want to.